Brokecdx/NgTeeAssembler---REACT/README.md

 Thanks to [b0th#6474](https://github.com/theobori) for helping Aleksandar with the original project.

-And thanks thank you Aleksandar for helping me and allowing me to do this project
+And thanks thank you [.alexander](https://github.com/AlexIsTheGuy) for helping me and allowing me to do this project

 ## Project Infos